New Mexico Divorce Law

 During divorce mediation, both parties will present their positions and explore possible resolutions that might be to their satisfaction.
 Both spouses may need to concede certain priorities in an effort to come to an agreement, but being willing to make specific concessions is the best way to achieve your goals in other areas.

 The couple should also note that the court will not be willing to approve of a divorce agreement that seems to fall unreasonably in one side’s favor.
 For instance, if the couple agrees to divide property in such a way that one party receives 99% of possessions, the court will want to see the justification of this and proof that the arrangement will not result in undue hardship for the other spouse.
-Similarly, the court will only approve of child custody (parenting plan) arrangement that appears to be in the best interests of the children.
+Similarly, the court will only approve of a child custody (parenting plan) arrangement that appears to be in the best interests of the children.

 Refusing to come to an agreement may result in additional hearings.
 If the couple continues to be unable to reach an agreement, the divorce case may proceed to a trial.
 During the trial, both parties will present their positions, their proposed divorce agreements for each priority matter, legal justifications for these proposals, and evidence or documentation needed to establish the validity of their position.
 After lengthy hearings involving both sides — potentially as well as the statements from expert witnesses like child psychiatrists — the court will adjudicate on the proposed agreements and come to a final ruling on all matters.

 The court prefers not to decide upon a divorce agreement unilaterally.
-It will prefer that the couple come to an agreement outside of court, and it will attempt to strongly cater to the most-reasonable proposal that seems to be in everyone’s best interests, including the children’s.
+It will prefer that the couple come to an agreement outside of court, and it will attempt to strongly cater to the most reasonable proposal that seems to be in everyone’s best interests, including the children’s.
 Only in rare instances will the court reject proposed agreements and issue its own arrangement through the divorce decree.

-Compliance With the Divorce Decree, Filing Appeals and Making Modification Requests
+Compliance With the Divorce Decree, Filing Appeals, and Making Modification Requests

 Once a divorce decree is issued, it is legally binding.
 A party who refuses to follow the word of the decree may face contempt of court charges, fines, wage garnishment, property seizure, imprisonment, and other consequences.